Explore

 Wilsons Promontory is a three-hour drive from Melbourne.
 Follow Monash Freeway (M1) to join South Gippsland Freeway (M420/A440) to Meeniyan.
 Take the Meeniyan‐ Promontory Road (C444) to the Wilsons Promontory entrance.

 Tidal River is a further 30 minutes drive from the entrance.
 Please drive carefully and look out for wildlife.
 Avoid driving between dusk and dawn.
-There is no fuel at Tidal River with the closest fuel supplies are at Yanakie, Fish Creek and Foster.
+There is no fuel or electric vehicle charging at Tidal River.
+The closest supplies are at Yanakie, Fish Creek and Foster.

 Need to know